Last updated on September 15th, 2023 at 08:42 pm

 Keep in mind that the “TH” sound is written with the letter “Θ” in Greek.

-The ancient Greek B originally sounded like what B sounds like in English today, but in modern Greek, it is written with “MΠ” (M+P), and the letter “Β” sounds like “V”.
+In ancient Greek the letter ‘B’ originally sounded like what ‘B’ sounds like in English today, but in modern Greek, it sounds like ‘V’.
+The sound of ‘B is written with two distinct letters “MΠ” (M+P), and is pronounced like the Latin ‘B’.

-This aspiration is abolished in modern Greek and the sound of “H” is not pronounced.
+This aspirate remained in English as the letter ‘H’, but is abolished in modern Greek and the sound of “H” is not pronounced.

-Anywhere you see an “Ω” or “Ο” both pronounced as “O”.
-There are some more minor differences, but slowly you will find out that you start to make sense.
+There are more minor differences, but slowly you will find out that you start to make sense.

 They are all Hellenic(Greek)

-Now that you have seen how many Greek words you know, You shouldn’t feel stranger when you visit Greece, you are a native Greek-speaking person, you just don’t know it yet!
+Now that you have seen how many Greek words you know, You shouldn’t feel stranger when you visit Greece, you are a native Greek-speaking person, but you don’t know it yet!
 Learn about this.

 Learn 100 Greek words in 10 minutes!